People may experience significant loss or financial difficulties due to the damage or loss of property caused by an emergency such as fire or flood.

 For more information see the MoneySmart website.

-The Relief & Recovery section of the VicEmergency website provides details of current support available to emergency affected people, communities and businesses.
+The Relief & Recovery section of the VicEmergency website provides details of current support available to people affected by natural disasters and other emergencies.